vygr/ChrysaLisp/docs/LISP.md

 All symbols live in the same environment, functions, macros, everything.
 The environment is a chain of hash maps.
-Each lambda gets a new hash map pushed onto the environment chain on invocation, and dereferenced on exit.
+Each lambda gets a new hash map pushed onto the environment chain on invocation, and the current environment is dereferenced on exit.

 The `(env [num])` function can be used to return the current hash map or create a new one, the `(env-resize num [e])` function can resize the number of buckets for an existing environment.
 This proves very effective for storing large numbers of symbols and objects for the assembler as well as creating caches.
 Make sure to `(setq)` the symbol you bind to the result of `(env)` to `:nil` before returning from the function if you do this, else you will create a cycle that can't be freed.

 `(defq)` and `(bind)` always create entries in the current environment hash map. `(setq)` searches the environment chain to find an existing entry and sets